A White Sport Coat

 "A White Sport Coat (And A Pink Carnation)" is a 1957 country and western song with words and music both written by Marty Robbins.
-It was recorded at the Bradley Studios in Nashville, Tennessee on January 25, 1957, and released on the Columbia Records label on March 4.
+It was recorded at the Bradley Studios in Nashville, Tennessee, on January 25, 1957, and released on the Columbia Records label on March 4.
 The arranger and recording session conductor was Ray Conniff, an in-house conductor/arranger at Columbia.
 Robbins had demanded to have Conniff oversee the recording after his earlier hit, "Singing the Blues", had been quickly eclipsed on the charts by Guy Mitchell's cover version, which was scored and conducted by Conniff in October 1956.

-The song reached No. 1 on the US country chart, becoming Marty Robbins' third No. 1 record.
-It reached No. 2 on the Billboard pop chart, and No. 1 in the Australian music charts.
-In Canada it was ranked No. 7 for 2 weeks on the first 2 CHUM Charts.
-Billboard ranked it as the No. 17 song for 1957.
+The song reached number one on the US country chart, becoming Marty Robbins' third number-one record.
+It reached number two on the Billboard pop chart, and No. 1 in the Australian music charts.
+In Canada it was ranked number seven for two weeks on the first two CHUM Charts.
+Billboard ranked it as the number 17 song for 1957.

 Background

-Robbins recalled writing "A White Sport Coat" in approximately twenty minutes, while being transported in a standard automobile.
+Robbins recalled writing "A White Sport Coat" in about 20 minutes, while being transported in a standard automobile.
 He is said to have had the inspiration for the song while driving from a motel to a venue in Ohio, where he was due to perform that evening.
 During the course of the journey, he passed a local high school, where its students were dressed ready for their prom.

 In the song, the narrator was hoping to go to the prom with a certain girl, wearing a white sport coat and a pink carnation.
-However, the girl decided to go to the prom with another guy, putting the narrator in a blue mood.
+The girl decided to go to the prom with another guy, though, putting the narrator in a blue mood.